Semantically Adversarial Scenario Generation with Explicit Knowledge Guidance: Semantically Adversarial Generation Framework

-where the prior distribution of node type $p(c)$ is calculated from the training dataset and serves as weights.
-To make the reconstructed tree same as the original one, we use \textit{Teacher Forcing} \cite{williams1989learning} to expand the tree during the training stage.
-While in the generation stage, we take the node with maximum probability as the child to expand the tree.
-The $\mathcal{L}_R$ term uses mean square error (MSE) to approximate the log-likelihood of node property,
+To make the \textit{decoder tree} have the same structure as the \textit{encoder tree}, we use Teacher Forcing~\citep{williams1989learning} during the training stage.
+However, in the generation stage, we select the node with the maximum probability as the child to expand the tree.
+The second term $\mathcal{L}_R$ uses mean square error (MSE) to approximate the log-likelihood of node properties from all decoders

-where $N_m$ is the times that node $m$ appears in the forward calculation and $\mathds{1}\left[ \cdot \right]$ is the indicator function.
+where $N_m$ is the times that node type $m$ appears in the tree and $\mathds{1}\left[ \cdot \right]$ is the indicator function.
 In (\ref{reconstruct_loss}), we normalize the MSE with $N_m$ instead of $\sum_{n}^N K_n$ to avoid the influence caused by imbalanced node type in the tree.
+To help understand the encoding and decoding process, we use a synthetic scene as an example to show the encoding and decoding processes in Figure~\ref{encode_decode}, where the original data point is stored in the tree structure and the generated data is also a tree structure.

-The advantage of this hierarchical structure is that we only need to store the global information in the root node and use local information in other nodes, making the model easier to capture the feature from different scales in the scene.
-Moreover, this hierarchy makes it possible to explicitly apply semantic knowledge in \textit{Stage 2}.
+The advantage of this hierarchical structure is that the root node stores the global information, and other nodes only contain local information, making it easier for the model to capture the feature from multiple scales in the scene.
+In addition, this tree structure makes it possible to explicitly apply semantic knowledge in the generation stage, which will be explained in Section~\ref{know_repre}.